bitcoindevkit/bitcoindevkit.org/docs/_blog/first_bdk_taproot_tx_part_2.md

 And this concludes our journey into the deep technical details of taproot and BDK!

-With this changes all it took to make our taproot transaction was:
+With this changes all it took to make [our taproot transaction was][our-taproot-tx]:

 ```rust
 let unspendable_key = bitcoin::PublicKey::from_str("020000000000000000000000000000000000000000000000000000000000000001").unwrap();